Why the Cost of App Development Can Differ 10 Times?

 Let’s discuss the key factors that determine the cost of mobile application development.

-There are companies that suggest a mobile application project requires months of research, including research trends in application development, journey creation, concept testing, visual design including interactions design and mock-ups, UX design and mobile app prototyping creation to test the mobile UX with real users.
+There are companies that suggest a mobile application project requires months of research, including research trends in application development, journey creation, concept testing, visual design including interactions design and mock-ups, UX design, and mobile app prototyping creation to test the mobile UX with real users.

 Effort and the amount of days it will take to create a solution is one of the biggest reasons that determine the price.
 As a rule, more experienced teams go into details and make an exact estimation for every case.

-They have vast experience of developing the same solutions or apps and can provide an accurate estimate including potential risks and errors.
+They have vast experience in developing the same solutions or apps and can provide an accurate estimate including potential risks and errors.
 The effort can vary from one company to another based on the method used to evaluate the effort and time.

 It is true that the price can vary accordingly to the type of app you need.
 A standard application with basic functions will cost you less than a custom developed solution with difficult processes and advanced tools.
 We have already discussed the number of hours needed for the implementation.